spogburn/spogburn.github.io/index.md

 I also love conducting user research -- listening to people and relying on their experiences, thoughts and desires to make applications that meet their needs.

-I currently write a newsletter about how we are working to build a better tech culture at company where I work, Radial Development Group.
+I currently write and edit a weekly newsletter (<a href="https://www.getrevue.co/profile/radial" target="_blank">subscribe here</a>) about how we are working to build a better tech culture at company where I work, Radial Development Group.

 Check out the [projects](/projects) page to learn more about my work.